Lysxia/gradual-eff-paper/src/Type.lagda.md

   _⇒_ : (A : Type) → (P : Typeᶜ) → Type
 ```

-Computation types are pairs of an effect row and a value type,
+Computation types are pairs of an effect and a value type,
-respectively describing the effects that a computation may perform,
+respectively describing the operations that a computation may perform,
 and the values that it may return.

 ```